endeavorcomm/le-cms/setup-cert-mgmt-system.md

     Failed to add the host to the list of known hosts (/home/certbot/.ssh/known_hosts).
     Load key "/home/certbot/.ssh/id_rsa": Permission denied

-you can try this to resolve the issue:
+You can try this to resolve the issue:

     sudo -i
     cd /home/certbot